Isvvc/jmos/README.md

 + `columns=` Specify the number of columns when listing content in a grid.
 + `category=` Specify a category to filter by.
 Is overridden by the runtime argument.

-At runtime, a command-line argument may be used to specify a category to filter by.
+At runtime, the command-line argument `-c` or `--category` may be used to specify a category to filter by.
 Example:

-    ./generate Armor
+    ./generate -c Armor

 This will generate the document with all of the mods that have the _Armor_ category compiled above the mod list.
 This will override the category specified in the `config.ini`.